21 June 2017

-Meanwhile, Pachauri is expanding the MESSAGE model to consider how the energy access Sustainable Development Goal interacts with others.
+Meanwhile, Pachauri is also expanding analysis to consider how the energy access Sustainable Development Goal interacts with others.
 The good news is that it seems to support them more than it undermines them.
 Another way of letting air out of the balloon?

 Obersteiner M, Walsh B, Frank S, Havlik P, et al (2016).
 Assessing the land resource-food price nexus of the Sustainable Development Goals.
 Science Advances 2 (9): e1501499

 Cameron C, Pachauri S, Rao N, McCollum D, Rogelj J & Riahi K (2016).
 Policy trade-offs between climate mitigation and clean cook-stove access in South Asia.
 Nature Energy 1: e15010.

 Lam NL, Pachauri S, Purohit P, Nagai Y, Bates MN, Cameron C, & Smith Kirk R (2016).
 Kerosene subsidies for household lighting in India: what are the impacts.
 Environmental Research Letters 11 (4): 044014.